Cookie Consent by Free Privacy Policy website Partners and Stakeholders | TAFISA

 German Federal Government

 As part of the German Federal Government, the "Federal Ministry of the Interior and Community" ("Bundesministerium des Innern und für Heimat") is responsible for a broad range of topics including sport and social cohesion, among others.
-The BMI supports various national and international programs and initiatives that make use of sport and physical activity to promote health, social inclusion, tolerance, respect, and volunteerism.
+The BMI supports various national and international programmes and initiatives that make use of sport and physical activity to promote health, social inclusion, tolerance, respect, and volunteerism.

 German Olympic Sports Confederation (DOSB)

-The German Olympic Sports Confederation ('Deutscher Olympischer Sportbund', DOSB) is the non-governmental umbrella organization of German sport.
+The German Olympic Sports Confederation ('Deutscher Olympischer Sportbund', DOSB) is the non-governmental umbrella organisation of German sport.
 It was founded on May 20, 2006, resulting from the merger of the German Sports Confederation (DSB) and the National Olympic Committee for Germany.
 Along with being a founding TAFISA member, the DOSB remains a strong supporter.

 Nike

 Nike, Inc. is a global leader of the sporting goods industry and a firm believer in the power of sport to move the world.
-Through various programs, they are committed to helping kids reach their greatest potential and creating more equal playing fields for all.
+Through various programmes, they are committed to helping kids reach their greatest potential and creating more equal playing fields for all.
 The Made to Play initiative aims toachieve this goal and TAFISA is working together with Nike, Inc. to make it a reality.

 European Commission